valdiman/PortlandHarborProject/R/Kriging/KrigingEvaluation.md

 5. **Compare with null model** (mean value prediction)

 ## Example of PCB 11 analysis
 PCB11 has no spatial structure in PH air.
-The values are randomly distributed across your sampling area.
+The values are randomly distributed across sampling area.

 ### Key evidence